-Barbershop Quartets have a long and storied history in music.
-Like most music they can and often do get used for something other than their musical merits.
+A Barbershop Quartet is a four-person (traditionally all-male) band which sing A Cappella in four part harmony.
+Like most music they can and often get used for something other than their musical merits.
 Oftentimes, Barbershop quartets are used for comedic effect or as a way to deliver insults that may be too crude or outrageous to be said normally but somehow becomes much more acceptable when sung by a Barbershop Quartet.

 Compare to Gratuitous Mariachi Band, another musical group that is often used for comedy.